Generic Name: benzocaine topical (BENZ oh kane TOP ik al)

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

 Use the smallest amount of medicine needed to numb the skin or relieve pain.
-Do not use large amounts of benzocaine topical, or cover treated skin areas with a bandage or plastic wrap without medical advice.
+Do not use large amounts of Orajel, or cover treated skin areas with a bandage or plastic wrap without medical advice.

 Your body may absorb more of this medicine if you use too much, if you apply it over large skin areas, or if you apply heat, bandages, or plastic wrap to treated skin areas.
 Skin that is cut or irritated may also absorb more topical medication than healthy skin.

-Do not use benzocaine topical to treat large skin areas or deep puncture wounds.
+Do not use Orajel to treat large skin areas or deep puncture wounds.
 Avoid using the medicine on skin that is raw or blistered, such as a severe burn or abrasion.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.